tonyngjichun/SOLAR/README.md

 <details>
 <summary><b> Using our interactive visualisation tool </b></summary></br>

-We provide a small demo for you to click around an image and interactively visualise the second-order attention (SOA) maps at different locations you select.
+We provide a small demo for you to click around an image and interactively visualise the second-order attention (SOA) maps at different locations you select. (*c.f.* Section 4.3 in the [paper](https://arxiv.org/pdf/2001.08972.pdf) for in-depth analysis)

 First, run
 ```